saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 **Disadvantages**:
 - **Fixed length limits information capacity**: Only 2048 bits to describe a molecule with potentially thousands of atoms
 - **Hash collisions lose information**: Different substructures mapping to the same bit creates ambiguity
-- **Not invertible**: Given a fingerprint, you cannot reconstruct the original molecule
+- **Not invertible**: Given a fingerprint, you cannot reconstruct the original molecule.
+The fingerprint is a lossy compression designed for similarity comparison, not for reconstruction. [bit 457=1, bit 782=1, bit 1203=1...] → you know it has certain substructures, but you can't reconstruct the full molecule.
+It's like knowing "this person has brown hair and blue eyes" - you can't recreate their exact face from that.
 - **Doesn't capture 3D geometry**: Purely 2D structural patterns
 - **Somewhat outdated**: Modern graph neural networks generally outperform fingerprint-based models for property prediction